 Content: What makes people give a sh!#?

-I actually know where I was going with this one.
+I actually know where I was going with this one, even though I was half asleep and the subject line only contained one word.
 I was thinking about engagement in the workplace and its sad state these days.
 The numbers haven’t budged for years, despite lots of talk and strategizing on the subject.
 I actually read an article that suggested it’s been a topic of concern since 1929.

 Hmmmm.
 Is it possible that the problem here is the nature of modern work?
 The rise of industrialization brought us off the farms and out of our homes—and into offices and factories, disconnecting us from labor that directly led to our sustenance and inserting a middle man.
 For most of us, anyway.
 At the heart of what I’m thinking is that if it’s not our own, even if we’re highly motivated and driven, it’s harder to correlate the end with the means.
 (This is a working theory of mine; I’m not stating it as fact.
 Yet!)

 So, what to do?
-We all aren’t business owners, entrepreneurs, or hunter-gatherers.
+Not all of us are business owners, entrepreneurs, or hunter-gatherers.
 How can we help ourselves and our employees find greater purpose and meaning in our work that will lead to better engagement?
 I have some ideas…

 Make it fulfilling.
 At Baudville, we have the luxury of doing work that we know makes other people’s lives better.
 We sell appreciation.
 It’s a good gig.
 But, we also get a lot of opportunities to give back to the community.
 There is great satisfaction in working for a company that wants to be bigger than itself and allows its employees to be integral in that.
 And, because we know the emerging workforce rates “doing meaningful work” as one of their highest career priorities, it makes sense for Baudville to provide an outlet—and it makes sense for your organization to do it, too.